Seymour I. Rubinstein: Business ventures

 Rubinstein founded MicroPro International Corporation in June 1978.
 Subsequently, Rubinstein made an arrangement with Rob Barnaby, a programmer Rubinstein met at IMSAI.
 While at IMSAI, Barnaby wrote a screen editor which was called NED.
 Rubinstein had Barnaby totally rewrite NED into a new product, WordMaster.
-MicroPro was officially launched in September, 1978 using Barnaby’s first two programs, WordMaster and SuperSort.
-Feedback from the computer store dealers, who were MicroPro’s first customers, said they wanted a program with integrated printing.
+MicroPro was officially launched in September, 1978 using Barnaby's first two programs, WordMaster and SuperSort.
+Feedback from the computer store dealers, who were MicroPro's first customers, said they wanted a program with integrated printing.

 Rubinstein developed the specifications for the new program including many innovations unavailable in commercial word processing at the time, such as showing page breaks, providing an integrated help system and a keyboard design specifically for touch typists.
 Barnaby did the initial foundation for MailMerge, which was finished by others.

-In mid-1979 was born the Wordstar word processor.
-A year and a half later, several IMSAI employees joined Rubinstein at Micropro, including Bruce H. Van Natta, A. Joseph "Joe" Killian, Dianne Hajicek, and Glenn Ewing.
+The WordStar word processor was published in 1979 for the IMSAI 8080 and microcomputers running CP/M. Several IMSAI employees later joined Rubinstein at Micropro, including Bruce H. Van Natta, A. Joseph "Joe" Killian, Dianne Hajicek, and Glenn Ewing.

-In 1982, WordStar was ported to DOS.

-"So while WordMaster, SuperSort, and WordStar were developed on IMSAIs (I used mine til I got an IBM PC), few customers used them."